 No matter what vehicle you intend on buying the same rules apply when you go to inspect a vehicle.
 Below is a link to a list of checks you should make on any vehicle before you hand any money over or agree to any kind of deal...
 And remember, you can always ask a professional to carry out a 'Pre-Purchase Inspection' on your behalf.
 See VTNZ and AA for more info.

-It's more than likely that the vehicle you buy will have some issues with it so make sure this is reflected in the price.
+It's more than likely that the vehicle you buy will have some issues with it so make sure this is reflected in the price and negotiate accordingly.

 The New Zealand Transport Agency (NZTA) has a great website which has lots of information on traveling around New Zealand - including the latest traffic and accident info.